CodeByEnzo/Quai-Antique/README.md

 Now find the file config.js in src folder.
 You have to make sure that this line : export const hostname = "http://localhost/SERVEURQUAI/";
 Match with the correct folder.
+Front end is set !

 # SUCCESS ! you should now be able to run the project !
 FRONT :
 Just run npm start in the terminal and you will see the project.
+Make sure Xampp is runing to see datas
 You can register and login.
 Make a reservation and delete it.

 BACK :
 You have to login with;
 id: charle
 password: admin01
+Just make sure Xampp is runing
-Now you can manage the back office with the pictures, clients, reservations etc...
+Now you can manage the web site from the back office like the pictures, clients, reservations etc...

 See the project online:
 BACK: (https://quai-antique.ec-bootstrap.com/back/login)